 For most people, if HIV treatment is not started when their doctor recommends it (i.e., when their CD4 count is low or their viral load is high), eventually their immune system will weaken to the point that they may develop life-threatening health problems.

 If you're newly diagnosed, it can also be incredibly beneficial if you seek out support, get help from your local HIV organization and connect with other HIV-positive people.
-Visit our "Just Diagnosed" page to read much more.
+Visit our HIV/AIDS Resource Center for the Newly Diagnosed to read much more.

 Where Did HIV Come From?